Listing Agent vs Selling Agent: What’s the Difference?

 A real estate agent listing a home must have an in-depth understanding of the local housing market and the ability to perform the comparative market analysis required to sell a property.
 In addition, a great listing agent understands the pricing “sweet spot” that gives maximum profit for the seller with a minimum time on the market.

-A listing agent advises on how to prepare a home for showings.
 A good listing agent knows what features attract buyers – and, conversely, what features turn buyers away from a property.
 As a listing agent, you will advise your clients on home repairs, quick renovations, or staging techniques that will give the home a competitive edge on the listing sites.

-A listing agent helps complete the appropriate paperwork required for selling real estate.
 A lot of paperwork is involved in a real estate transaction.
-You’ll help your client (and their buyer) understand contracts and tax procedures to make sure the sale goes off without a hitch.
+As a listing agent, you’ll help your client (and their buyer) understand contracts and tax procedures to make sure the sale goes off without a hitch.

 A listing agent negotiates on behalf of the property owner’s best interests.
 This, in a nutshell, is the goal of a listing agent.